TEALSK12/apcsa-public/curriculum/eu_lo_ek.md

 [MOD-2.B.1](#MOD-2.B.1)
 --
 An object's state refers to its attributes and their values at a given time and is defined by instance variables belonging to the object.
-This creates a has-a relationship between the object and its instance variables.
+This creates a has-a relationship between the object and its instance variables.

 [MOD-2.B.2](#MOD-2.B.2)
 --